This post may contain affiliate links. Read my full disclosure policy.

 How to make Manhattan-style Fermented Pickles with Garlic and Dill!
-An easy step-by-step guide to making the most flavorful, crunchy, tangy pickles full of healthy probiotics, with only 20 minutes of hands-on time!
-The pickle brine is like a “tonic” -drink a shot of it daily to help build immunity!
+An easy step-by-step guide to making the most flavorful, crunchy, tangy pickles full of healthy probiotics with only 20 minutes of hands-on time!
+The pickle brine is like a “tonic” -drink a shot daily to support a healthy gut!
 Video.

 What happens when people open their hearts?
 They get better. ~Haruki Murakami